Namide/ludum-dare-31/README.md

 Objective
 ---
+Polyfill is a puzzle/platform game.
-Fill the square without holes and without square out of the bounds
+You will fill the screen without holes and without square out of the bounds.

 Dependencies